hackclub/assemble/judging.md

 ### Tier-list voting w/ speed-dating assignment

 This proposal is similar to the one above, but instead of voting on scrapbook, everyone places projects on a [tier list](https://www.computerhope.com/jargon/t/tier-list.png).
 There can be categorized tier lists: a "Creativity" list, a "Sillyness / Hackiness" list, etc.

-At the end, a website shows the top performers in each tier list category and also overall.
+Since this proposal does not use scrapbook, at the end, a website shows the top performers in each tier list category and also overall.